plutus123/Important-ML-Concepts/README.md

 # Important-ML-Concepts

-This repo contains all the important codes of ML I have studied so far.
+This repo contains all the important codes of ML that I have studied so far.